laristra/cinch/README.md

 **config.py** A configuration file that must live in the 'doc' subdirectory of the top-level directory of your project.
-This file should contain a single python dictionary *opts* that sets the cinch command-line interface options for your docuement.
+This file should contain a single python dictionary *opts* that sets the Cinch command-line interface options for your docuement.

 **top-level-search-directory** The *relative* path to the head of the